vipdragon0201-commits/websites/shizuku/guide/setup.md

 ## Start Shizuku

-Shizuku supports startup in the following three ways.
+Shizuku supports startup in the following three ways รถ
 ::: tip If you are using GrapheneOS

 System settings - "Security" - "Secure app spawning" may need to be disabled.